Sufficient principal component regression for pattern discovery in transcriptomic data: Motivation and methodology

 More recent work has attempted to avoid this assumption. \citet{ding2017predicting} uses the initially selected set of features to approximate the information lost in the screening step via techniques from numerical linear algebra.
-An alternative approach discussed in \citet{piironen2018iterative} iterates the screening step with the prediction step, adding back features which correlate with the residual.
-Finally, \citet{tay2018principal} tackles the computational complexity directly when the grouping structure is known and estimates separate subspaces for different groups of features.
+An alternative discussed in \citet{piironen2018iterative} iterates the screening step with the prediction step, adding back features which correlate with the residual.
+Finally, \citet{tay2018principal} assumes that feature groupings are known and and estimates separate subspaces for different groups.
 All these methodologies are tailored to perform well when $\Phi$ and $\bstar$ have particular compatible structures.

-On the other hand, it is important to observe that a sufficient condition for $\bstar_j=0$ in Equation \eqref{eq:assumption} is that the $j^{th}$ row of the left eigenvectors of $\boldsymbol\Sigma$ is 0.
+On the other hand, it is important to observe that a sufficient condition for $\bstar_j=0$ in Equation \eqref{eq:assumption} is that the $j^{\textrm{th}}$ row of the left eigenvectors of $\boldsymbol\Sigma$ is 0.
 Based on this intuition, we develop sufficient PCR (abbreviated as \methodname) which leverages this insight: row sparse eigenvectors imply sparse coefficients, and hence depend on only a subset of genes. \methodname is tailored to the case that $\X$ lies approximately on a low-dimensional linear manifold which depends on a small subset of features.
 Because the linear manifold depends on only some of the features, $\bstar$ does as well.